Jerome Coopersmith: Theatrical career

 In the 1960s, Jerome Coopersmith sought to expand his work from television to the theatrical stage.
-His first effort was a biographical play entitled "Eleanor" about the early life of Eleanor Roosevelt when she worked as a volunteer teacher in a New York Settlement House.
-In 1967 the play won the prestigious "S. Elizabeth Pope Playwriting Award" from Massachusetts State College, and was performed by the college in Bridgewater, MA.
+His first effort was a biographical play entitled Eleanor about the early life of Eleanor Roosevelt when she worked as a volunteer teacher in a New York Settlement House.
+In 1967 the play was performed in Bridgewater, Massachusetts at Massachusetts State College, where it won the S. Elizabeth Pope Playwriting Award.
 In 1974, a concert version of the play was performed at Hunter College in New York, with Jane Alexander in the title role.
 Roosevelt's family and friends attended this performance.
-Years later, in 1984, the Smithsonian Institution selected "Eleanor" to be performed in Washington DC in conjunction with the Eleanor Roosevelt Centennial.
+Years later, in 1984, the Smithsonian Institution selected Eleanor to be performed in Washington DC in conjunction with the Eleanor Roosevelt Centennial.
 The show ran in the National Portrait Gallery, a branch of the Smithsonian Institution, and was performed by the students of DC's Catholic University.

 Coopersmith's next stage venture was Baker Street a musical based on the stories of Sherlock Holmes by Sir Arthur Conan Doyle.
 It was produced on Broadway by Alexander H. Cohen, directed by Harold Prince, with a musical score by Marian Grudeff and Raymond Jessel.
 The show opened in 1965 at The Broadway Theatre, where it ran for nine months and then moved off-Broadway to the Martin Beck Theatre (now the Al Hirschfeld Theatre), for a total of 311 New York performances.
 The cast included Fritz Weaver, Peter Sallis, Martin Gabel, Inga Swenson, Virginia Vestoff, Teddy Green, and featured the Broadway debuts of Tommy Tune and Christopher Walken in small supporting roles.
 Bil Baird's Marionettes were also featured in an elaborate scene of Queen Victoria's Diamond Jubilee Parade.
 The show received three Tony Nominations in 1965 including Coopersmith's nomination in the category Best Author (Musical).
-"Baker Street" returned to New York City for an off-Broadway production at the York Theatre in 2001.
-In November 2016, "Baker Street" was produced by the 42nd Street Moon Theater in San Francisco.
+Baker Street returned to New York City for an off-Broadway production at the York Theatre in 2001.
+In November 2016, Baker Street was produced by the 42nd Street Moon Theater in San Francisco.
 The show ran for three weeks, as part of their 2016 season.